khaledsabry97/Argus/README.md

   <h1 align="center">ARGUS</h1>

   <p align="center">
-An autonomous system based on computer vision techniques that detects road accidents from CCTV cameras and reports them in real-time as well as allowing the monitoring of accidents using a client server architecture and an interactive GUI.    <br />
+An autonomous system based on computer vision techniques that detects road accidents and reports them in real-time as well as allowing the monitoring of accidents using a client server architecture and an interactive GUI.    <br />
     <a href="https://github.com/khaledsabry97/Argus/blob/master/Documents/GP_document.pdf"><strong>Explore Full Documentation »</strong></a>
     <br />
     <br />